marcglasberg/assorted_layout_widgets/README.md

 * **`separatorOnTop`** if `true` (the default) will paint the separator on top of the cells.
 If `false` will paint the separator below the cells.

+*Note: This is not a substitute for Flutter's native Column, it doesn't try to have a similar API, and it doesn't do all that the native Column does.*

-Try running the: <a href="https://github.com/marcglasberg/assorted_layout_widgets/blob/master/example/lib/main.dart">Example</a>.
+Try running the <a href="https://github.com/marcglasberg/assorted_layout_widgets/blob/master/example/lib/main_column_super.dart">example</a>.

 ## RowSuper